 See generally 17 U.S.C. §§ 101-1511.

-Regarding the “copyright interests” section of this instruction, when the entire bundle of rights is transferred, the person to whom the rights are transferred is called an assignee.
-When fewer than all rights are transferred, the person is an exclusive licensee.
-Gardner v.
-Nike, Inc., 279 F.3d 774, 778 (9th Cir.
-2002).
 The examples of fair use given in Instruction 17.1 are representative, and other uses may qualify as fair use.
 See 17 U.S.C. § 107; Perfect 10, Inc. v.
 Amazon.com, Inc., 508 F.3d 1146, 1163 (9th Cir.
 2007) (“The fair use defense permits the use of copyrighted works without the copyright owner’s consent under certain situations.
 The defense encourages and allows the development of new ideas that build on earlier ones, thus providing a necessary counterbalance to the copyright law’s goal of protecting creators’ work product.”); id. at 1163 (“We must be flexible in applying a fair use analysis; it is not to be simplified with bright-line rules, for the statute, like the doctrine it recognizes, calls for case-by-case analysis” (citation omitted)).

 Regarding the “How Copyright Is Obtained” section of this instruction, “‘registration . . . has been made’ within the meaning of 17 U.S.C. § 411(a) not when an application for registration is filed, but when the Register has registered a copyright after examining a properly filed application.”
-Fourth Estate Pub.
+Fourth Est. Pub.
 Benefit Corp. v.
 Wall-Street.com, LLC, 586 U.S. 296, 309 (2019).

 Regarding the requirement that copying of the plaintiff’s work be substantial, “[f]or an unauthorized use of a copyrighted work to be actionable, the use must be significant enough to constitute infringement.
 This means that even where the fact of copying is conceded, no legal consequences will follow from that fact unless the copying is substantial.”
 Newton v.
 Diamond, 388 F.3d 1189, 1192-93 (9th Cir.
 2004) (citations omitted). “[W]e have consistently applied the de minimis principle to determine whether a work is infringing by analyzing the quantity and quality of the copying to determine if the allegedly infringing work is a recognizable copy of the original work, in other words, whether the works are substantially similar.”
 Bell v.
 Wilmott Storage Services, LLC, 12 F.4th 1065 (9th Cir.
-Sept.
-9, 2021).
+2021).
 A use is considered de minimis, and therefore not substantial, “if it is so meager and fragmentary that the average audience would not recognize the appropriation.”
 Newton, 388 F.3d at 1193 (quoting Fisher v.
 Dees, 794 F.2d 432, 434 n.2 (9th Cir.
 1986)).

 Copying may also be considered de minimis when the use of the work is so fleeting or trivial that “a reasonable jury could not conclude that an average audience would recognize an appropriation of the [plaintiff’s] composition,” therefore rendering the works substantially dissimilar.
 Bell, 12 F.4th at 1078 (quoting VMG Salsoul, LLC v.
 Ciccone, 824 F.3d 871, 886-87 (9th Cir.
-2016).
+2016)).
 Unless the copying of the protected work is so de minimis as to “be non-recognizable as a copy,” the “[w]holesale copying or reproduction of another’s protected work . . . by definition cannot be de minimis copying.”
 Id. at 1078-79.